American Studies, BA

 A current ASU student has no additional requirements for changing majors.

-This degree program prepares students for careers in policy, education and teaching, urban planning, sustainability, socio-political movements, environmental impacts, advocacy, nonprofit organizations, government, journalism, law and justice, public safety and health.
-This degree program is also well-suited to be paired with other professional degrees that prepare students for these careers.
+Graduates are prepared for careers in policy, education and teaching, urban planning, sustainability, socio-political movements, environmental impacts, advocacy, nonprofit organizations, government, journalism, law and justice, public safety and health.
+This degree program is also well suited for pairing with other professional degrees that prepare students for these careers.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: